Governors

 What do the Governors do at Ripley Junior School?

 Part of the role of a school Governor is helping make important decisions for the school.
 These decisions involve looking at how the school spends its annual budget, ensuring the school meets the requirements of the national curriculum, setting targets and monitoring achievements.
 The Governors are also involved in areas such as staffing decisions and ensuring that the school premises are well maintained.
-Overall, the Governors aim to do whatever they can to be supportive of the school, its' staff and all of the children and families.
+Overall, the Governors aim to do whatever they can to be supportive of the school, it's staff and all of the children and families.

 Its duties include: